Aayush259/Dictionary/README.md

 ## Features

-- **Search:** Users can search for words and view their defintions.
+- **Search:** Users can search for words and view their definitions.
 - **Phonetics:** Provides audio pronunciation for words.
 - **History:** Keeps track of previously searched words.
-- **Light/Dark Theme:** Supportss both light and dark themes for better user experience.
+- **Light/Dark Theme:** Supports both light and dark themes for better user experience.

 ## Usage